Distribution records as at May 2019

 As is typical with froghoppers, they have two stout spines on the outer edge of the hind tibia, as well as several smaller spines at the tip.

-Neophilaenus campestris is relatively easily identified by the two pale areas on the outer edge of the lower half of the wings on an otherwise pale brownish background.
+Neophilaenus campestris is relatively easily identified by the two pale areas on the outer edge of the wings on an otherwise pale brownish background.
+There is often a slightly darker mid-line running back from the head.